 In order to inspect what the model has learned, it is possible to identify the most important features in the input space using the integrated gradients method.

-This is illustrated on a toy example for discriminating Oct4 and Mafk binding sites. influence attribution example.
+This is illustrated on a toy example for discriminating Oct4 and Mafk binding sites (see variant effect prediction).

 2.3.3 Variant effect prediction